zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

   have had the same result)

-* we implemented here a method :meth:`display_cw_logo` which tests if the blog entry title contains 'CW'.
+* we implemented here a method :meth:`display_cw_logo` which tests if the blog entry title contains 'CubicWeb'.
 It can then be used when you're writing code involving 'Community' entities in your views, hooks, etc. For instance, you can modify your previous views as follows: